moorepants/dissertation/extensions.rst

 damping at the biomechanical joints can shed more light on the system for more conclusive results.

-.. secFlexibleRider:
+.. _secFlexibleRider:

 Flexible rider (hip rotation, back lean and twist)
 ==================================================

-I've ended up thinking a great deal about the actual biomechanical motion one uses to balance a bicycle when riding no-handed and I've learned much about it by talking with colleagues such as Jim P., Jodi and Arend.
+I've ended up thinking a great deal about the actual biomechanical motion one uses to balance a bicycle when riding no-handed and I've learned much about it by talking with colleagues such as Jim P., Jodi, Arend, and others.
 For the final studies in this dissertation I had intended to do a thorough study of the dynamics of balancing with no hands based around the structure of the actual biomechanics we employ.
 This no-hand biomechanical model also relates to what we may do even when we have our hands on the bars, albeit with much smaller magnitudes as steer is almost always the optimal control input to the bicycle which gives much more bang for the buck.

 It is relatively easy to learn to ride without using your hands and many people that know how to ride a bicycle can do so.
 Some can navigate roads and